Old Korean Legation Museum: Intermediate ownership

 To many South Koreans, the return of the property to their government was seen as a victory for the nation.
 After the sale was finalized, Kim Jong-gyu, chairman of the civic group National Trust for the Cultural Heritage of the Republic of Korea, stated: "This is not just a purchase of a building, but a restoration of our national pride deprived by Japan."
-Kim Chan from CHA said, "Although we're not able to recover all history stolen from us by Japanese imperialists, this Korean Empire legation building miraculously survived.
+Kim Chan of CHA said, "Although we're not able to recover all history stolen from us by Japanese imperialists, this Korean Empire legation building miraculously survived.
 For us, this is a very meaningful and historic day."
 The sale occurred when Japan and South Korea were experiencing frosty diplomatic relations due to the Liancourt Rocks dispute and continued anger over compensation and apologies for comfort women Japan abused during World War II.
 Japanese embassy officials did not comment on the purchase of the former legation.
-South Korean media outlets reported the sale and the "symbolic righting of a long-standing wrong."
+Korean media outlets reported the sale and the "symbolic righting of a long-standing wrong."
 A granddaughter of King Gojong, Amy Lee, who had also campaigned for the purchase of the building, said, "I'm glad we have become strong enough and have enough money to buy it back."